mattermost/mattermost-plugin-playbooks/docs/administrator-guide/incident-response-slash-commands.md

 ## Adding slash commands to tasks

-Slash commands can be added to tasks to initiate actions as part of the incident response.
+Slash commands can be added to tasks to initiate actions as part of your incident response playbook.

 Here are some examples: